ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

    onRequest: (req, resp) => {

-      log.debug('hello world')

-      // turn on debug logging for just the nsdal logger nsdal.log.setLevel(LogManager.logLevel.debug)
+      // turn on debug logging for just the nsdal logger - each module can have it's own debugger nsdal.log.setLevel(LogManager.logLevel.debug)

       // load customer internal id 1542